 West Virginia University is a great option for students pursuing a Multi/Interdisciplinary Studies (Other) degree.
-With more than 20,000 students, this institution is one of the largest schools in the nation.
+Morgantown, West Virginia is an excellent surrounding for students who relish the active urban lifestyle.

 Old Dominion University is one of the best schools in the United States for Multi/Interdisciplinary Studies (Other).
-Positioned in Norfolk, Virginia, this university is ideal for students who thrive in an urban atmosphere.
+Prefer a large student body?
+This institution has over 20,000 students on campus.

 Middle Tennessee State University is a great decision for students pursuing a Multi/Interdisciplinary Studies (Other) degree.
-Murfreesboro, Tennessee is the best location for learners who appreciate the fast-paced city life.
+Want a sizable student body?
+This school has over 20,000 students on campus.